Designer Table Sponsorship

 - A TGC branded T-Shirt.
 You may wear it yourself or give it out as a prize.

-- One TGC branded table cover.
+- A TGC branded table cover or TGC Logo Table Sign.
 (Keep and reuse at future conventions!)

 - TGC brochures with $5 gift certificates on the back side. (quantity of certificates is determined on how many attendees will be at your show)

-- An assortment of game pieces and blank components.
+- An assortment of sample game pieces.
 (Keep them and reuse them at future conventions!)

 - Depending on your event, we may adjust what promotional materials you receive from above.